Systematic, planned performance of bodily movements, postures, or physical activities.

 Info given about the average performance of several repetitions of a motor skill.

-Created by tmccollum1 about 3 years ago
+Created by tmccollum1 over 3 years ago